Skip to main content

 We are committed to embedding an evidence-based culture of trauma-informed care and therapeutic practice and hold ourselves to high standards in all engagement with service users, colleagues and stakeholders alike.
 We are committed to research and evaluation and continually assess the effectiveness of our service through independent research and partnership with third level institutions.
 We strive to be a positive place to work, providing staff with reflective practice, regular supervision and a training budget.

-With offices and services in Blackrock, Blackpool, Clonakilty and Farranree we employ 130 staff across all departments.
+With current offices and services in Blackrock, Blackpool, Clonakilty and Farranree we employ 130 staff across all departments.
 We offer competitive salary packages as well as benefits including enhanced maternity leave; pension contribution scheme; health care plans; flexible working hours; internal and externally provided training opportunities, and competitive annual leave entitlement.

-Department Parent & Infant Unit/Placement Support Project EPOS House
+Department Parent & Infant Unit/ EPOS

-Opening date for Applications 22nd October 2025
+Opening date for Applications 20th of March 2026

-Closing Date for Applications 03rd November 2025 @12 noon
+Closing Date for Applications 08th April 2026 @12 noon

-Proposed Interview date(s) 11th of November, Blackrock Cork
+Proposed Interview date(s)

 – may be subject to change based on volume of candidates and availability of Service resources.

-Location of Post Childhood Matters, Blackrock and EPOS House Ballincollig
+Childhood Matters, Blackrock and EPOS House Ballincollig

 Details of Service

-at supporting positive childhood outcomes, developing parenting capacity, strengthening family resilience, and contributing to healthier, more sustainable communities.
+Childhood Matters is a not-for-profit organisation that provides child and family services aimed at supporting positive childhood outcomes, developing parenting capacity, strengthening family resilience, and contributing to healthier, more sustainable communities.

-Placement Support Project: This project is aimed at stabilizing at-risk foster placements, and supporting family reunification through intensive multidisciplinary support over a 10-week period, and the provision of a stability roadmap specifically tailored to the family.
+· Placement Support Project: This project is aimed at stabilizing at-risk foster placements, and supporting family reunification through intensive multidisciplinary support over a 10-week period, and the provision of a stability roadmap specifically tailored to the family.
 Emergency place of safety (EPOS) and Aftercare is incorporated into this project

 Purpose of Role: